cortrudolph/SLU_IO_Psych/content/authors/Allen Shorey/_index.md

 - 2022 Graduate Students
 ---

 Allen Shorey is a Ph.D. student in the IO Psychology program at Saint Louis University.
+He graduated in 2022 from Florida Southern College with a BS in Psychology and a BS in Business Administration.
+At Florida Southern College, he served as the Student Government Association President and was an Honors student.
+Allen is focusing on an applied career as he explores leadership, teamwork, and group dynamics.